 In 2024, the City updated a Surface Water Intake Protection Plan (SWIPP).
 Implementation of the SWIPP continues through source water monitoring at the plant's Lake Michigan intake and from the nearby St. Joseph River, contingency planning, public education and staff training.

-For more information on the SWIPP or Source Water Assessment please call the St. Joseph Water Plant at (269) 983-1240.
+For more information on our SWIPP or the Source Water Assessment please call the St. Joseph Water Plant at (269) 983-1240.